flet-dev/website/blog/2024-11-27-flet-v-0-25-release-announcement.md

 ### Signing Android bundles

-Added new options for signing Android builds:
+We also added new options for signing Android builds:

 * `--android-signing-key-store` - path to an upload keystore `.jks` file for Android apps.
 * `--android-signing-key-store-password` - Android signing store password.